This post may contain affiliate links. Read disclosure policy

 Instructions

-- In a 3 quart heavy bottomed sauce pan, cook the second half cup of cold water, sugar, corn syrup, and salt over low heat, stirring with a wooden spoon until the sugar has dissolved.
+- In a 3 quart heavy bottomed sauce pan, cook the remaining half cup of cold water, sugar, corn syrup, and salt over low heat, stirring with a wooden spoon until the sugar has dissolved.
 Increase heat to medium and boil until mixture reaches 240 degrees, about 12 minutes.

-- Remove pan from the heat and pour the sugar mixture into the stand mixer with the gelatin.
+- Remove the pan from the heat and pour the sugar mixture into the stand mixer with the gelatin.
 Stir to dissolve the gelatin.

 - Pour the mixture into the prepared baking dish, using a rubber spatula to scrape it out as needed, but being careful not to touch the goo with your hands.
 You won't get it all out of the bowl and that's okay.